Melanie Musson

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance-related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 People customize their automobiles for many reasons.
 They may add ground effects and hydraulics to make the vehicle more attractive, or they might install modifications that will improve the car’s performance.
-Others might need to customize a vehicle to accommodate a driver with disabilities.
-Whatever the reason behind a customized vehicle, these modifications raise important issues for insured drivers.

 Auto insurance handles customized vehicles differently than their factory-based counterparts, and drivers who do not plan for those differences may be unpleasantly surprised by claim denials or other problems with their insurance.
 By understanding what your insurance company covers and why, you can make a smart choice about the type of coverages you buy and what modifications you put on your vehicle.